We’re excited to report that New Usonian House is preparing to break ground in the southeast corner of Hendricks County

 Spring 2020 Update

 We are sorry to report that construction of this particular design will not be moving forward as planned due to budget concerns.
 Instead, our client has decided to change course and build something more common on the site.
 They ultimately decided that they would rather retire earlier than work longer to pay for this particular vision.
-Most certainly this is very disappointing, and a circumstance that the “HAUS process” was specifically designed to avoid.
+Most certainly this is very disappointing, and a circumstance that the “HAUS process” was specifically designed to prevent.

 Question: If that’s the case, then how did this happen?